gardener/documentation/website/blog/2024/04-18-SpinKube-Gardener-Shoot-Cluster.md

 ## Conclusion

-In my opinion WASM on the server is here to stay.
+In my opinion, WASM on the server is here to stay.
 Communities are expressing more and more interest in integrating Kubernetes with WASM workloads.
 As shown Gardener clusters are perfectly capable of supporting this use case.
 This setup is a great way to start exploring the capabilities that WASM can bring to the server.
 As stated in the introduction, bear in mind that this post does not define a production environment, but is rather meant to define a playground suitable for exploring and trying out ideas.